 Additionally, Andy established the Sixth District Veterans Coalition which meets quarterly so that he can hear directly from veterans about the service they receive, problems they may be experiencing, and to get their feedback on legislation related to veterans programs and military affairs.
 Because of the feedback he received from members of his Veterans Coalition, Congressman Barr fought for reforms at the VA before reports of misconduct were made public.

 Andy is also committed to finding solutions to the epidemic of drug addiction which has devastated families across Kentucky.
 He formed the Sixth District Recovery Working Group made up of professionals in prevention, education, law enforcement, treatment and recovery to tear down the barriers in communication and make recommendations on which the Congressman can act.

-He and his late wife, Carol, have two daughters, Eleanor and Mary Clay.
+Andy and his wife Davis reside in Lexington with his two daughters, Eleanor and Mary Clay.
 He is a native of Lexington and a 1992 graduate of Henry Clay High School.
 In 1996, he graduated Phi Beta Kappa from the University of Virginia with a Bachelor of Arts degree in Government and Philosophy.
 In 2001, Barr graduated from the University of Kentucky College of Law.

 From 1996 through 1998, Barr entered public service for the first time as a Legislative Assistant to U.S. Congressman Jim Talent.
 He served as Deputy General Counsel for Kentucky Governor Ernie Fletcher.
 Andy spent several years as a practicing attorney, representing individuals and small businesses – many of which he helped to resolve disputes with the government.
 During his time in the private sector, he also taught constitutional law and administrative law at the University of Kentucky and Morehead State University.